 Selecting Fabrics for Colorwash Quilts

-Colorwash quilts require a large number of different
+Colorwash quilts require a large number of

 fabrics!
 Even a small quilt has about 150 - 2" squares, and fabrics are